tlevine/dada.pink/user-2015-music-video-plots/index.md

       ggtitle('Milage of eight automobile makes.\n(Each döner is a make.)') + geom_text() + geom_doner()

+We can use the geomdoner package to plot our data as kebabs.
-This produces a text graph
+This ggplot code produces a text graph

 ![](/!/geom_doner/mpg.png)